muratk3n/thirdwave/en/README.md

 ---

+Simulation can be a whole a great new type of business domain with many opportunities.
+Any manufacturing company, before manufacturing anything, can ask these guys to run simulations on the parts they will produce before they produce them in bulk.

+---

 There is always action on many things in US on pretty much everything, being at the center of research, but the Kraut, and the French, and the Aussies always seem to have a foot in the door, in those same